[Updated Aug 2023 with actual results of savings for period August 2022 to August 2023 – skip to end for results.]

 Tweaking your boiler’s out-put temperature is a fine balancing act – proceed with care.
 If in doubt check with your boiler manufacturer or local boiler specialist.

-These simple measures mean we have stabilised our energy cost increases and have maintained our energy outgoings at the March 2022 level.
-Unfortunately this is a once-off saving.
-We have now got most of the saving we can get out of our heating system.
+These simple measures mean we have stabilised our energy cost increases and have maintained our energy payments at the March 2022 level.
+Unfortunately this is a near once-off saving.
+We have now got most of the saving we can get out of our heating system in terms of our kWh usage.

-Come March 2023 the only way to cut cost will be to turn-off the heating for longer periods and/or layer up more (which is hard for us tropical islanders).
+Come March 2023 the only way to cut cost will be to turn-off the heating for longer periods and/or rugging-up / laying-up more (which is hard for us tropical islanders).